If your goal is to earn a stable full-time income from your own online business within 12 months, then now is the time to take things seriously.

 I’ll see you there!

 P.S.
-Next week I am teaching my brand new short course, Emails Revealed, only to current LLA members.
+I am teaching my brand new short course, Emails Revealed, only to current LLA members.

 This course shows you how to set up automatic email campaigns to sell your products and services, including a behind-the-scenes look at all the emails I use that deliver $20,000+ a month in sales.

-Join the LLA today, zip through my new course, and join me for the first live coaching webinar next week (we’re doing two in September!)
+Join the LLA today, zip through my new course, and join me for the next live coaching webinar, where you can get personal coaching.